RTS 1 (Senegalese TV channel): History

 ORTS was renamed RTS in 1992, before changing to its current name in 2001.
+The channel was the host of Telefood 1998, which was co-produced with RAI's international arm for the FAO.
 RTS 1 introduced a new schedule in July 2001.
 Among the changes were the increase of news editions in French from two to three, 12 hours of programming on weekdays, 14 on Wednesdays and 15 on weekends (extending past midnight) and improved sports programming.
 At the time of the new schedule, RTS had bought a package of 52 feature films, mostly American and released less than two years before showing.

 As of 2005, RTS 1 was notable for airing Waxtaan, a daily talk show for and by women, in which the entire staff was female.
 Topics included beauty, health and women's rights.
 At the time, the channel was losing its place to the newly-created 2sTV, a channel which was known for "informing people, here and now, without taboos".
 Interest in the RTS news service was waning, as more people were starting to get their information from private channels, as the state broadcaster was long since been considered a propaganda instrument.
 In addition to the existing French service, RTS 1 carried news services two times a day in six regional languages: Pulaar, Wolof (the language Senegalese understand the most), Serer, Soninke, Dyula and Maninka.
 A substantial amount of programmes on RTS 1 was also in Wolof.

 Telenovelas dominate the early evening schedule, by 2005, it was the Argentine series Muñeca brava.
 However, series produced in other Francophone countries in the region, such as the Ivory Coast, Burkina Faso and Cameroon were increasingly seen, even though these thwarted productions made in Senegal and in the Wolof language, since at least the early 2000s.
 To counter this influence, RTS 1 launched Peul bou rafèèt (The Beautiful Farmer), shown nightly in five-minute episodes before the evening news.
 The series was about a cattle farmer from northern Senegal who wanted to try his luck in Dakar and falls for a conman.

 In 2012, CNSA adverted the channel to air certain images only after 10pm in order to protect the integrity of the youth.

 A November 2015 survey placed RTS 1 in third place (21,2%) among a sample of 1,933 Senegalese, behind private channels 2sTV and TFM.

 On the eve of the start of the 2022 FIFA World Cup, it started HD broadcasts on Canal+ Sénégal.